 Last Updated on

-Turns out mortgage lenders have figured out that this data is extremely accurate in predicting the probability that a mortgage borrower will default on their loan.
+Turns out mortgage lenders have figured out that judgment and lien data is extremely accurate in predicting the probability that a mortgage borrower will default on their loan.
+Learn more about why this data was pulled from credit reports by clicking the green play button below.

 Resources Mentioned in this Episode